mihanizator/developer-site/config-1_x_0.md

 ?> Client only

-Upstream is the way to deliver the traffic to a running web servers.
+Upstream is the way to deliver the traffic to running web servers.

 Example upstream: